ARMmbed/mbed-os-5-docs/docs/api/networkinterfaces/NetworkStatus.md

 ### Using multiple connection status callbacks

-In Mbed OS 5.12, the NetworkInterface API is extended with two new functions regarding status callbacks.
-Applications now have possibility to use these new APIs to register more than one callback per network interface.
-New APIs is as follows:
+The NetworkInterface API includes two functions that the applications can use to register more than one status callback for each network interface:

 ```
     /** Add event listener for interface.
      *
      * This API allows multiple callback to be registered for a single interface.
-     * When first called, internal list of event handlers are created and registered to
+     * When first called, an internal list of event handlers is created and registered to
      * interface through attach() API.
      *
-     * Application may only use attach() or add_event_listener() interface.
-Mixing usage
+     * The application may only use the attach() or add_event_listener() interface.
+Mixing use
      * of both leads to undefined behavior.
      *
      *  @param status_cb The callback for status changes.